 AppsFlyer is a paid-for system, but its unique selling point is that it integrates into a wide range of platforms including IOS, Android, Amazon, and the gaming development platform Unity.
 This makes it a great option if you need to monitor your presence across multiple channels.

-If your app is available in IOS, Apple offers free analytics so you can see how many people are downloading your app from the App Store and their key demographics.
+If your app is available in IOS, Apple offers a free analytic tool for your custom mobile app, so you can see how many people are downloading your app from the App Store and their key demographics.

 If you’re looking for an Android equivalent, you can access a selection of stats by signing into your Play Console.